Grades 8-12 (Morven Campus)

 As a university preparatory school, we strive for academic excellence and are dedicated to helping students reach levels of achievement that truly reflect their ability and effort.
 We do so by creating ideal learning conditions that foster student engagement – small class sizes, low student-teacher ratios, and technology integration.
 These conditions ensure that each student receives personal individual attention and the opportunity to learn in a supportive and enriched environment.

-Course selection typically begins in mid-January and continues until the beginning of March each year.
-We kick-off the process with grade specific parent and student meetings hosted by our University Guidance and Heads of House teams to outline and review the programs, pathways, and academic options available to students at each grade level.
-The link below provides students and parents all pertinent course selection materials: presentations, Grade 8-12 Course Section Sheets, as well as all specific application materials.
+Course selection begins in mid-January and continues until the beginning of March each year.
+We kick-off the process with grade specific parent and student meetings hosted by Campus Administrators, University Guidance Counsellors, and Heads of House teams to outline and review the programs, pathways, and academic options available to students at each grade level.
+The link below provides students and parents pertinent course selection materials: presentations, Grade 8-12 Course Section Sheets, as well as specific application materials.

 We believe the Arts are a meaningful part of student education, promoting creativity and self-expression while teaching patience and teamwork.
 Exposure to the arts expands the ability to look at issues from multiple perspectives and to invent solutions in unique ways.
 Arts challenge the mind, improving concentration and increasing confidence.